algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 ### 4.1 Firebase database structure

-Here is how the database on firebase will use the the data:
+Here is how the database on Firebase will use the data:

 <p align="center">
   <img src="Images/Firebase Database.png.png" width="700" alt="Main Page">